avm99963/forum/README.md

 everywhere. 🙃 That's when I decided to write this README file.

 ## Did you like the story?
-I had fun writing the story, even if it is a short one (but I feel that good and short is much better than long and boring! :)).
+I had fun writing the story, even if it is a short one (but I feel that short and sweet is much better than long and boring! :)).
 If you came all the way here, maybe you're also up to [hire me](https://www.avm99963.com/)? ;)

 [1]: https://productexperts.withgoogle.com/